 - Timeline that includes dates for research, evaluation, financial reporting and dissemination

 - CV or Resume of applicant and if applicable, other research partners.

 Reflective Practice Journal

-Printed copies are available for purchase through our web site: www.reflective-practice.org.
+Printed copies are available for purchase through the journal's web site: www.reflective-practice.org.

 Publications by ATFE Members